albertohm/github-demo/README.md

 ### Set variables

-  You will need to set some enviroment variables:
-    `GRAPHROCKET_HOST`: Should be an url where the API is `USERNAME` and `PASSWORD`: Your credentials
+  You will need to set the `NEOGRAPHY_URI` to connect to Neo4j on production.
+It will try to connect to a local instance of neo4j on development.

 ### Start the app